 “No, of course not.
 This stays between us, that’s what friends are for” Sofia smiled at Hermione, truly grateful for their friendship.
-“You can come to me about this from now on if you would like.
+“You can come and talk to me about this from now on if you would like.
 I can only imagine how hard it must have been hiding it from everyone.
 But I hope you do realize how lucky you are that I was the one who saw you two together.
 I’m not sure the boys would have been so understanding.
 Harry maybe, but Ron, I doubt it.”

 “Mione, I cannot thank you enough!
 And yes, I am grateful it was you and not them.
 Now I need to figure out how to keep me and Malfoy from showing in the map, or we could be in big trouble.”